AccelerationNet/wp-db-table-editor/README.txt

  * CSV exports of filtered grid
  * Custom primary key names (but must be a single value / column)

-= Reasons and Expectations =

-Previously my company had been using DB-toolkit to provide minimal database interfaces for custom tables through the Wordpress admin.
-While the configuration was cumbersome for what we were doing, it did work and was easier than writing anything.
-However, when DB-Toolkit stopped being maintained and I couldn't find a simple, but suitable replacement, I decided to tackle my goals more head on

-Use of this plugin requires a basic knowledge of PHP, and SQL.
-It was written by a programmer to help accomplish his work and does not currently provide admin configuration screens (instead simple function calls in your theme's functions file are used to configure the screens).
-This was preferable to me, because my configuration is safely in source control (a problem I had when DB-toolkit would upgrade and lose all configuration).

-== Screenshots ==

-1. Here's a screenshot of it in action

 == Installation ==

 This is installed the same way all wordpress plugins: